raghav-grover/node-bloom-filter/README.md

 To test: `npm run test`

 ## Acknowledgements
-  - Hat tip to anyone who uses and contributes to the code.
+  - Hat tip to anyone who uses and contributes to the code..
   - Purav Aggarwal :)